The 8th Son? Are You Kidding Me?: Anime

 An anime adaptation of the series was announced by Media Factory on December 14, 2018.
 The anime was later confirmed to be a television series, which aired from April 2 to June 18, 2020, on Tokyo MX, BS11, and AT-X. The series is animated by Shin-Ei Animation, with assistance by SynergySP, and is directed by Tatsuo Miura, featuring series composition by Takeshi Miyamoto and character designs by Keiji Tanabe.
 Minako Sato is composing the series' music.
-The opening theme is "Jikū no Mayoi Hito" (時空の迷い人) performed by Demon Kakka and Arika Takarano, while the ending theme is "Tsukiakari Monologue" (月明りのMonologue) performed by Akino Arai x AKINO from Bless4.
+The opening theme is "Jikū no Mayoi Hito" (時空の迷い人) performed by Demon Kakka and Arika Takarano, while the ending theme is "Tsukiakari Monologue" (月明りのMonologue) performed by Akino Arai × AKINO from Bless4.